Ashgabat International Airport: New building (2016)

 The Turkmen government let an international tender in 2012 for reconstruction of the airport in Ashgabat, to be named "Oguz Han".
 Polimeks, a Turkish construction company active in Turkmenistan since the late-1990s, was declared winner of the tender.
+Polimeks commissioned the Dutch aviation consultancy NACO (Netherlands Airport Consultants) to develop the basic design of the new terminal, with Marc Ibelings of Ibelings van Tilburg Architecten serving as project architect.
 The new airport was opened on 17 September 2016 by President Gurbanguly Berdimuhamedow.
 The project cost $2.3 billion (€1.7 billion) and features a highly unusual terminal design in the shape of a falcon.
 The new airport has capacity to serve 14 million passengers per year at a rate of 1,600 passengers per hour.
 The airport covers 350,000 m2 and includes a passenger terminal, VIP terminal, cargo terminal with capacity to handle 200,000 tonnes of freight per year, a new air traffic control tower (ATCT), a maintenance hangar for three narrow-body aircraft, new fueling stations, catering, fire brigade, flight simulation, repair and maintenance buildings, parking space for 3,000 cars, a civil aviation school as well as a medical center.
 The airport has also a second 3,800-meter long runway to serve wide-body, double-deck jet airliners such as the Airbus A380 and Boeing 747-8.
 Current members of Toldy Construct team also contributed to this project.
 They helped to realize specialised construction and design elements of the facade and roof.